auino/cookidump/README.md

 Those recipes are valid in particular for [Thermomix/Bimby](https://en.wikipedia.org/wiki/Thermomix) devices.
 In order to dump the recipes, a valid subscription is needed.

-The main program is based on [jakubszalaty/cookidoo-parser](https://github.com/jakubszalaty/cookidoo-parser).
+The initial concept of this program was based on [jakubszalaty/cookidoo-parser](https://github.com/jakubszalaty/cookidoo-parser).

 ### Installation ###